hzk0070/comp-1200/docs/2021-spring/syllabus/syllabus.md

 # Course Outline

-The course is organized into eight modules covering the topics below.
+The course is organized into seven modules covering the topics below.

 - **Module 0**: Course overview, MATLAB environment